 Riverside home prices are not only among the most expensive in Illinois, but Riverside real estate also consistently ranks among the most expensive in America.

-Riverside is a decidedly white-collar village, with fully 89.25% of the workforce employed in white-collar jobs, well above the national average.
+Riverside is a decidedly white-collar village, with fully 89.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Riverside is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Riverside who work in management occupations (15.44%), sales jobs (10.98%), and office and administrative support (9.76%).
+There are especially a lot of people living in Riverside who work in management occupations (14.07%), office and administrative support (10.06%), and teaching (9.47%).

 Also of interest is that Riverside has more people living here who work in computers and math than 95% of the places in the US.

+Riverside is a somewhat ethnically-diverse village.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverside residents report their race to be White, followed by Asian.
 Riverside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.19% of the village’s residents.
-Important ancestries of people in Riverside include German, Italian, Polish, and Czech.
+People of Hispanic or Latino origin account for 14.20% of the village’s residents.
+Important ancestries of people in Riverside include German, Italian, Polish, and English.

 The most common language spoken in Riverside is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Serbo-Croatian.